 The specific metrics for the target bonus as well as the range between maximum and minimum variable compensation are determined by the Board of Directors via preparation and recommendation by the CHR Committee.
 The achievement of the financial performance goals are calculated based on the annual result following the close of the financial year.
-Achievement of the individual performance is determined by the Board of Directors as recommended by the CHR Committee.
+The achievement of the individual performance is determined by the CHR Committee and the proposal is submitted to the Board of Directors.

-The fixed base cash salary of the Group Management did not change in 2018.
+For the Group Management the base salary did increase by 1.2% in 2019.
 The variable compensation has been adjusted according to the financial performance and the individual performance goals.